Andrew Jackson and land speculation: Indian treaties and land companies

 According an 1891 history, the settlers who came to Tennessee in the late 18th century, such as Jackson, were believed by Spanish colonial administrators and Indigenous people to have imperial designs on the lands to the west.
 Haywood wrote, "...the settlers on the western waters were of that warlike character as already to manifest an inordinate ambition and vast projects for conquering all the countries on the eastern shore of the Mississippi."
 As Virginians and North Carolinians poured into the future Tennessee, in many cases squatting on unceded land, the Cherokee and Creek defended themselves with lethal violence; the settlers sought help from the U.S. government but Secretary of War Henry Knox wrote William Blount, "...it is not to be supposed that [the United States] will support the expenses of a war brought on the frontiers by the wanton blood thirsty disposition of our own people."

-In his 2013 biography, Andrew Jackson, Southerner, historian Mark R. Cheathem wrote, "Historian Charles Sellers once argued that after 1804 'never again was Jackson to engage in any considerable speculative venture.'
-The facts do not bear out this claim.
-Jackson speculated widely in land during the 1810s in an effort to benefit himself.
-Given his direct involvement in land seizures during the 1810s and his subsequent correspondence about prospects in Alabama, Florida, and the Mississippi Territory, it stretches credulity to imagine that he did not calculate these moves to help his land-speculating associates turn a profit as well."
+Jackson was a U.S. Indian commissioner in the 1810s and 1820s, negotiating with the Southern tribes for land cessions by treaty, and seeking profit on the same: "Andrew Jackson, himself a large speculator in this land, was determined to use the power and prestige of his victories to free the South of Indians."
+He did so with an eye to profit for both his personal network and his nation-state, writing to James Monroe in October 1816, after concluding two treaties at the convention of the Southern tribes at George Colbert's home and tavern in September 1816, that the sale of the newly ceded lands "...will bring into the treasury immense sums of money".
+However profitable, Jackson thought that treaties with the Indigenous were "an absurdity," corresponding with Monroe in March 1817 and asking (rhetorically) "...is it not absurd for the sovereign to negotiate by treaty with the subject?"